Caregiver Support Services

-C aregiving, whether for a loved one or professionally, can be difficult and exhausting at times.
-And more often than not, many caregivers do not know where to turn for help.
-The Council On Aging provides support, assistance and information to people caring for persons 60 years of age or older as well as to people age 60 and older who are the primary caregivers for children under the age of 18.
+Caregiving, whether for a loved one or professionally, can be difficult and exhausting at times.
+Often, caregivers do not know where or how to find help and support.
+SVCOA provides support, assistance, and information to people caring for persons 60 years of age or older or who suffer from Alzheimer’s Disease or related Dementia (ADRD), as well as to people age 60 and older who are the primary caregivers for children under the age of 18 or older disabled adults.

 - Assistance to assess needs and identify options

 For more information about SVCOA’s Caregiver Support Services, contact the SVCOA HelpLine at 1-800-642-5119.
 You can also ask to have your name added to our caregiver mailing list to make sure that you receive information about any upcoming caregiver workshops and/or conferences.

 The HelpLine is a toll-free, confidential service that provides older Vermonters, caregivers and others with information, referrals and assistance toward accessing local, state or national resources and services.